Republicans condemn racist Trump video post depicting Obamas as apes

 “Please stop the fake outrage and report on something today that actually matters to the American public,” she said in a statement to ABC News.

+“He spoke with lawmakers today out of respect for them, including Senator Tim Scott.
+The post was removed.
+But leave it to the leftist media, of course, to talk about this all day,” she told Fox News host Laura Ingraham.

+“He did take down the post, and again, this is merely a distraction for the fake news media,” Leavitt continued, quickly pivoting to Trump’s accomplishments.

-But that explanation did not dampen the bipartisan push for Trump to renounce the video.
+But Leavitt’s explanations did not dampen the bipartisan push for Trump to renounce the video.

 Republican Senator Pete Ricketts of Nebraska was also among those calling for the post to be taken down.